Q&A: Help to Buy mortgage scheme

-Under this system, borrowers across the whole of the UK can also put down a deposit of as little as 5% of the property price.
-The lender offers a mortgage covering the other 95%.
+Under this system, borrowers across the whole of the UK could put down a deposit of as little as 5% of the property price.
+The lender offered a mortgage covering the other 95%.

-Lenders can sign up to the Help to Buy scheme and pay a fee to the government, which will provide a seven-year taxpayer guarantee covering 15% of the loan value.
+Lenders could sign up to the Help to Buy scheme and pay a fee to the government, which provided a seven-year taxpayer guarantee covering 15% of the loan value.
 That guarantee can be called in if the borrower defaults, for up to seven years after the loan was arranged.

-It is available for all properties - not just new ones - sold for up to £600,000 in the UK.
-The scheme is expected to continue for three years, and has not been extended.
+It was available for all properties - not just new ones - sold for up to £600,000 in the UK.